 The next level of support will include intervention and needs assessments; Crisis intervention, drop-in counseling, case management services, peer support.
 Community partners such as Dignity Health and Elica Health that are nearby will support referrals for accessing dental and medical screenings, as well as, Behavioral Health program resources and referrals to other agencies.

-ABOUT ACFP DOMESTIC VIOLENCE SUPPORT SERVICES
+ABOUT ACFP DOMESTIC VIOLENCE and SEXUAL ASSAULT SUPPORT SERVICES

 A Community For Peace services include 24/7 crisis line, LGBTQ helpline, emergency shelter, transitional housing, housing assistance, legal support services, domestic violence counseling, peer education groups, peer support groups, peer mentoring and coaching, parenting, individual parent coaching, couples counseling, AOD harm reduction services, clean and sober living of women, men’s (male offenders) services, Tapestry LGBTQ specific services, children and youth services, DV Response Team Services (First response, on-call, safety patrol), response to emergency room, relocation assistance, and community collaborations.
 All of our services are driven by the needs of our clients, their children and their families.
 All services are free and unlimited.

 Find out how your organization can be a PATRON member and be an investor in peace and breaking the cycles of violence and exploitation in the Sacramento Community.